Pier 99

 The log rolled under my feet.
-I wheeled my arms for balance and leaped to the next log before I sank into the cold Columbia River.
-Seven years old and invincible.
+I wheeled my arms for balance and leaped to the next before I could sink into the cold Columbia River.

 But the real adventure?
 That was in the other direction.

-The I-5 crossed from here to Hayden Island, then into Washington.
-Our house was close enough to chip rocks into the river from my bedroom window and watch the heavy industrial and recreational traffic passing day and night.
+Our house was close enough to chip rocks into the water from my bedroom window and watch the heavy industrial and recreational traffic passing day and night.
+Every year they dredged the shipping channel through the middle of the river.
+A train of barges and cranes scooping mud from the riverbed.

-After my mom’s boyfriend made sure I understood my mistake—one more reason to stay away all day—he sent me down to apologize.
-That’s how I met Charlie.
+I didn’t know anyone was below us until I emptied the vacuum canister out my bedroom window, raining dust over his walkway.
+After my mom’s boyfriend made sure I understood my mistake—one more reason to stay away all day—I went down to apologize.

 “Hey.”
 He grinned.
 “Want to go out to the sandbar?”